 “Important that I knew it then, before I knew to speak, that I was born a witness and a scribe.
 I am a writer.” – Beverly Johnston

-Angell Caudill is editor and founder of Hermit Feathers Press.
+Angell Caudill is publisher, editor and founder of Hermit Feathers Press.
 She grew up in the Piedmont region of North Carolina and has long taken inspiration from its beauty and culture.
 Her illustrated book, Hope Swirls, has been described as part poetry, part philosophy, and part allegory.
 Her poetry and short fiction has appeared in The Camel City Dispatch, The Haiku Journal, Flying South and local community newsletters.
 Angell has written, directed, acted in and produced plays in North Carolina and Virginia.
 She has served on the board of Winston-Salem Writers and on the editorial staff of Winston-Salem Writers’ annual publications, Flying South and Poetry In Plain Sight.
 She manages the website for North Carolina Poetry Society.